 In a zinc-carbon battery, electricity is generated from a non-reversible electrochemical reaction between zinc and manganese oxide.
 The outer layer of such a battery is made of zinc.
-The next layer is comprised of ammonium chloride (acting as electrolyte) which is separated from manganese oxide by a single layer of paper.
+The next layer is comprised of ammonium chloride (acting as electrolyte), which is separated from manganese oxide by a single layer of paper.

-At the center of the battery is a carbon rod which acts as the positive electrode.
+At the center of the battery is a carbon rod, which acts as the positive electrode.
 The carbon rod, basically, gathers all the current generated from a redox reaction between zinc and manganese oxide.

 The idea of zinc-carbon batteries came from Leclanché cell, a wet cell which was invented in 1866.
-By early 1900s, zinc-carbon batteries became the first dry batteries to be commercially available.
+By the early 1900s, zinc-carbon batteries became the first dry batteries to be commercially available.
 Zinc-carbon batteries popularized the use of portable devices like flashlights.
 Today, they are mostly used in radio transistors and remote controls.